mdlacasse/Owl/README.md

 be straightforward.
 Mean rates over a data period can also be chosen.

-Basic input parameters are given through function calls while optional additional time series can be read from an Excel spreadsheet than contains wages, contributions to savings accounts, and planned *big ticket items* such as the purchase of a lake house or the sale of a boat.
+Basic input parameters are given through function calls while optional additional time series can be read from an Excel spreadsheet than contains future wages, contributions to savings accounts, and planned *big ticket items* such as the purchase of a lake house or the sale of a boat.

 Three types of savings accounts are considered: taxable, tax-deferred, and tax-exempt savings accounts